abrennec/lecture_theo_bg_audio_graphics/excersises/tbag-exercise-03.md

 ### Task 3.2

-Read provided document on audio buffers & latency.
+Read provided document on audio buffers & latency (in _assets folder).

 + What is meant by latency?
 + What causes latency and how do you calculate it?